 When you are healthy and well-hydrated, your urine should be a clear, pale yellow colour.
 If you do not drink enough water on a given day, you may notice that you pass cloudy urine caused by dehydration the following day.
 In this case, the concentrated, cloudy urine should naturally become clearer when you increase your fluid intake.

 If you notice that your urine is cloudy and this is not linked to dehydration, you may wonder whether you have a UTI.
 This can indeed be a sign of a UTI, especially if you experience painful urination as well.
 Cloudy urine may also be described as milky, frothy or foamy, and is caused by pus being released into the urine by the bladder as it tries to eliminate the bacteria.
 Some women can experience cloudy urine after sex.
 This may be the start of a UTI caused by the introduction of bacteria into the urethra and bladder during sex.
-Drinking plenty of water and avoiding sex can help your body fight a UTI naturally, but antibiotics may be required if symptoms persist.
+Drinking plenty of water can help your body fight a UTI naturally, but antibiotics may be required if symptoms persist.

 Cloudy urine is not always caused by infection.
 Cloudy urine in the absence of a UTI could be the result of other medical conditions, or could even be related to some of the foods you eat.